keebs-weeb/overclocked/v0.2/Rules.md

 Revamped Sidequests
 ```
 Type: Gameplay
-Installed Value: 1
+Installed Value: 4
-Uninstalled Value: 1
+Uninstalled Value: 2
 Mod Effect:
     Pros:
-        +2 To Coins Collected From Enemies
+        When you would draw an Event card, draw an additional one
     Cons:
         -1 To Movement
 Bug Check: